 Trees are such a beautiful part of our world.
-Not only are they gorgeous and soothing to look at, they provide us with oxygen and shade, shelter for animals, and are incredibly important to sustaining our ecosystem.
+Not only are they gorgeous and soothing to look at, but they also provide us with oxygen and shade, a shelter for animals, and are incredibly important to sustaining our ecosystem.

 So, how do trees grow?
 Well, it all starts with a seed ...

 Meristems at the tree's roots and at the tips of the branches are called apical meristems.
-Vascular cambium are meristems that cause the trunk, branches or roots to grow in diameter.
+Vascular cambium is meristems that cause the trunk, branches, or roots to grow in diameter.

 Hitting New Milestones

 Trees are seedlings as soon from the start of the growing process until the tree reaches about 3 feet in height (this varies between species), and then it becomes a sapling.
 A tree will remain a sapling until its trunk reaches 2 ¾ inches in diameter, and then the tree is reclassified as a young tree.
 A tree is considered mature when it’s reached just under 12 inches in diameter.